 Laurel says, “The new owner loves it and asked me to autograph the completed house.
 It made me think back to a Maine cottage we renovated a long time ago.
 When we stripped the dining room wallpaper, we found that everyone that ever worked on the house had signed and dated it.”

 Thanks to Laurel for sharing her project with us!
 Hop over to SoPo Cottage to see the bedrooms and baths that got a fresh new look, too.
 BTW, my weekly newsletter goes out later today, so click here to sign up or fill in the form below.
-I love getting newsletters from my favorite blogs with recaps and extras, so I started one for you.
 See you there!

 P.S.
 Check out some of Laurel’s other projects, including…